 Accelerated Master's Program (AMP)

 Our Accelerated Master's Program (AMP) is a great pathway that can lead you to complete a master's degree and gain licensure to teach in just one year.
 Students apply during their junior year.
-We also offer accelerated master's degree pathways in Special Education, Educational Leadership, and Counseling.
+We also offer accelerated master's degree pathways in Special Education and Educational Leadership and Policy Studies.